qinzzz/Midi-Composer/readme.md

 # Midi Composer

-1. first try: use jazz dataset number of songs:
+1. first try: use jazz dataset

+    number of songs:

     size:

-2. some structures and code are borrowed from https://github.com/Conchylicultor/MusicGenerator
+2. some ideas and code are borrowed from https://github.com/Conchylicultor/MusicGenerator

 3. basic music knowledge & assumptions